markstringer-dti/markstringer-dti.github.io/dti.md

 But why?
 Why don't people want working software?

 Why?
+I don't the reason people don't want working software is the reason that they say they don't want it.
 The reason people don't want working software is something we've already talked about.
 It's the same reason that the improvisers that we talked about in [Chapter ref] don't want to deal with the pirate ship.
 Without having to think about it, people know that dealing with working software, or with the pirate ship that just appeared on the horizon, will mean that they have to *change*.
 They will have to change what they think.
 They also might have to change what they do.
 We are all automatically, and subconsciously resistant to change.
 Even if we work in managing projects, which is manifestly the business of bringing about change.

 Why?
-The other reason is that trying to get software working attacks the "Flower" of an idea that we talk about in [Chapter STREAMS].
-This is the aspect of the idea that people think is good, even without giving it any thought.
-These are the aspects of ideas that tend to be of the form "all", "same", "faster", "cheaper."

-Trying to get even a tiny bit of software working tends to undermine some aspects of an idea.
-If just getting *something* to work takes so long, and that something is so slow and has cost *how much* money?
+Trying to get even a tiny bit of software working tends to undermine some aspects of the idea.
+The "flower" that we talk about in [Chapter STREAMS].
+The thing that has instant appeal.
+Suddenly that appeal is being examined.
+The point where a team demonstrates working software for the first time is quite possibly the point with the most tension, it's the point that puts the idea of the project under the most stress.
+It's awkward for the people who had the idea.
+If just getting *something* to work takes so long, and that something is so slow and has cost "*how much?"* money?
 Suddenly the idea doesn't look so shiny and appealing.
+It's also embarrassing for the people who are delivering the software.
+After all the effort of project setup, after all the fuss of setting up servers, arranging meetings this tiny little thing is the first piece of working software.

 Why?
 Another reason that people don't want to let software be free are the "tree people".
 The people who jump out from behind trees and tell you that things can't be done.
 Nobody wants to see them.
 Nobody wants to deal with whatever extra requirements and regulations they place on your project.
-The people who came up with the original idea don't want this.
-The team who are doing the development don't want this.
+The people who came up with the original idea don't want this it's embarrassing for them if there are regulations that they hadn't thought about.
+The team who are doing the development don't want this, it's embarrassing for them if there are regulations that haven't met.
+It's utterly exhausting, dispiriting and Kafkaesque to be asked to comply with regulations that nobody can find, or nobody can understand.

 Moving towards working software does a whole lot of things that in general people want to avoid.
 It throws up a lot of technical problems